Modular Vehicle Routing Problem: Applications in Logistics: Tabu Search Algorithm

-The relocate operators relocate a customer from the original position to a new position.
-According to the solution structure of the MVRP, we introduce three relocate operators, illustrated in Figure \ref{fig:re}. \begin{itemize} \item Relocate a customer into a new position in the same segment and the same MV. \item Relocate a customer to a new position in another segment, where the original and new segments are all served by the same MV. \item Relocate the customer from an MV to another MV. \end{itemize}
+The relocation operators relocate a customer from the original position to a new position.
+According to the solution structure of the MVRP, we introduce three relocation operators, illustrated in Figure \ref{fig:re}: \begin{itemize} \item Relocate a customer into a new position in the same segment and the same MV. \item Relocate a customer to a new position in another segment, where the original and new segments are all served by the same MV. \item Relocate the customer from an MV to another MV. \end{itemize}

-The tabu list used in our algorithm is a two-dimensional array for each arc.
-The element in the array indicates the number of iterations for which the corresponding arc is prohibited.
-The red dashed lines in Figures \ref{fig:cmo}-\ref{fig:re} represent the arcs that are tabu for each operator.
-The SMO and PMO share one tabu list, while the three relocate operators share another.
+In the TS algorithm, a tabu list is used to prevent redundant solution searches.
+The tabu list implemented in our algorithm is a two-dimensional array corresponding to each arc.
+Each element in the array indicates the number of iterations during which the corresponding arc is prohibited.
+For the relocation operators, the red dashed lines in Figures \ref{fig:re} represent the arcs that are marked as tabu for each operator.
+Since the merging operators do not result in redundant solutions, the tabu list is not applied to them.